This retro compact camera hasn’t even launched yet, but it’s already a best-seller

 Kodak PixPro FZ55

 Cheap cameras tend to sell larger numbers than pricier options, and the Kodak PixPro FZ55 certainly fits that description.
-The $140 camera mixes a 16MP 1/2.3-inch sensor with a 5x optical zoom.
+The budget camera mixes a 16MP 1/2.3-inch sensor with a 5x optical zoom.

 Leica Q3

-A more budget-friendly alternative to the SX740 HS, the Canon PowerShot ELPH 360 HS A is a 20.2MP camera with a 1/2.3-inch sensor and a 12x optical zoom lens.
+A more budget-friendly alternative to the SX740 HS, the Canon PowerShot ELPH 360 HS A – which is called the IXUS 285 HS outside the US – is a 20.2MP camera with a 1/2.3-inch sensor and a 12x optical zoom lens.

 Ricoh GR IV